-- They will continue to learn about and abide by our school rules, and will begin to understand why these rules are needed.
+- They will continue to learn about and abide by our school rules, and will talk about why such rules are needed.

 Communication, Language and Literacy

-- The children will practice correct letter formations both indoors and outdoors, differentiating between tall and shorter letters.
+- Children will continue to practise correct letter formations both indoors and outdoors.

-- There will be lots of opportunities to use talk for thinking in a range of situations, from Circle Time and Philosophy through to construction and mental maths.
+- Children will have opportunities to use talk for thinking in a range of situations.

-- Children will engage in both group and guided sessions of reading and writing, with these skills being underpinned by phonic development.
+- Children will engage in both group and guided sessions of reading and writing in appropriate ability groups.